thierryc/SketchAPI/_guides/actions.md

 When an action is triggered, Sketch can send the target function some information about the action itself (like the selected layers when the selection changes, or the current document when a new document is opened).
 We call that the Action Context, and you can access it from the `context` that is sent as a parameter of the target function using `context.actionContext`.

+### Default Action Context

+By default, actions receive an Action Context with two keys: `document` (which is a reference to the document where the action happened), and `action` (which is a reference to the action that was triggered).

+### Custom Action Context

+While most actions will get the default context, some actions get a custom Action Context, specifically suited to the action that was triggered.
+For example, the `LayersMoved` action gets a context where `document` and `layers` (a list of the layers that were moved) are defined, but `action` is not.

-Keep in mind, though, that **not all actions set an Action Context yet**.
-In fact, most of them don't at the moment, so if you think there's something you'd like to access in an Action Context, send us a note and we'll add it as soon as possible.
+If you think there's something you'd like to access in an Action Context, send us a note and we'll add it as soon as possible.

 ## `begin`/`finish` actions